SgtMilk/FoodBankApp/README.md

     sudo systemctl reload nginx

 And there you go! everything should be working fine.
 You can access this website by typing raspberrypi.local in a browser in the same network.

+I recommend running a backup of your mysql database at least every month or so.
+To do that, run:

+    mysqldump -u admin -p meettheneed > backup.sql

+...and then send you the file through scp.

+###Disclaimer

+This web-app is made to run under https.
+It has some security features, such as ignoring back-end XXS and SQL injection attacks, but it is still vulnerable to other attacks.
+All authors remove themselves from all liability towards any inconvinience the user may encounter during the use of this web-app.

+Copyright (C) 2020 Alix Routhier-Lalonde, Winkel Yin.
+This file is subject to the terms and conditions defined in file "LICENSE.txt", which is part of this source code package.